Health Insurance Requirements and Resources

 Greensboro NC 27410

-An appointment is preferred, unless serious or acute illness/symptoms.
-It is important that you identify yourself as a Guilford student if you call for an appointment.
+An appointment is preferred unless you have serious or acute illness/symptoms.
+It is important that you identify yourself as a Guilford College student if you call for an appointment.

 Eagle Walk-In Clinic